-In the 1960's evidence began to emerge showing that certain diseases were prevalent among asbestos workers.
+Evidence emerged showing that certain diseases are prevalent among asbestos workers.
 These were the workers who worked in the mills, manufacturing facilities, shipyards, etc. These people had, for the most part, several years of heavy exposures to the airborne fibers.
 In other words, they were at high risk of developing an asbestos-related disease.

 The Environmental Protection Agency (EPA) was required by the Clear Air Act to produce regulations to regulate air pollutants hazardous to health.
 These are called the National Emission Standards for Hazardous Air Pollutants.
 Asbestos is one of these and regulating it was delegated to the Department.

 The EPA was also required under the Asbestos Hazard Emergency Response Act (AHERA) to produce regulations about asbestos in schools.
 Under AHERA the schools are required to inspect their buildings for asbestos and develop a plan to manage asbestos and develop a plan to manage the asebestos.
 The Department inspects Maryland's public and private schools for compliance with AHERA.

 - Licenses are required for companies that abate asbestos under COMAR 26.11.21.
 Call toll free (800) 633-6101 ext.
 3200 or (410) 537-3200 for more information.

 - Training received by asbestos workers and those persons working with asbestos in schools and public and commercial buildings is covered in COMAR 26.11.23.
 Call toll free (800) 633-6101 or (410) 537-3200 for more information.